mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 But how and what tool to use?
 Well, generally in the Java world the de-facto standard is JUnit.
 It's the most dominant unit testing library in the field.
 But although it is a very good unit testing library, it has some downsides.
 One of them is, that a normal JUnit test has only a limited possibility to let the writer express the intend of the unit test.
 Most of these restrictions come from the Java language and some are directly related to JUnit.
 Since the expressiveness of a unit test is probably even more important than it is in production code, this is not a very good starting point.

-Therefore i will use the [spock framework](http://spockframework.org/) as the unit testing framework of my choice for this article series.
+Therefore I will use the [spock framework](http://spockframework.org/) as the unit testing framework of my choice for this article series.

 Spock is based on groovy, which allows it to create a expressiveness for tests that is quite fascinating.
 It uses things like power assertions and strings as methods that will lift up the average unit test expressiveness very much.
 Next to this very important feature we will see different other benefits like integrated mocking down the road.

-Since we are in the CUBA world for now, i created a sample cuba application: [cuba-example-spock](https://github.com/mariodavid/cuba-example-spock) that already has the dependency to spock included as well as the following unit tests included.
+Since we are in the CUBA world for now, I created a sample cuba application: [cuba-example-spock](https://github.com/mariodavid/cuba-example-spock) that already has the dependency to spock included as well as the following unit tests included.

-In the [build.gradle](https://github.com/mariodavid/cuba-example-spock/blob/master/build.gradle) file of the example project, i added the spock dependency to the application like [this](https://github.com/mariodavid/cuba-example-spock/blob/master/build.gradle#L58):
+In the [build.gradle](https://github.com/mariodavid/cuba-example-spock/blob/master/build.gradle) file of the example project, I added the spock dependency to the application like [this](https://github.com/mariodavid/cuba-example-spock/blob/master/build.gradle#L58):

 {% highlight groovy %}
 configure([globalModule, coreModule, guiModule, webModule]) {